NELTA offers a range of programmes from initial teacher training to senior leadership development

 “Where teachers connect”

-At an initial launch in 2014, a variety of Hubs were set up across subjects and interest areas.
-In 2016 we re-launched the HUBS after appointing a NELTA Subject Network Leader and started up a few new Subject Hubs (English, Sociology, Psychology, Geography, RS and Ethics, PE) as well as re-invigorated existing Hubs.
+At an initial launch in 2014, a variety of Forums were set up across subjects and interest areas.
+In 2016 we re-launched after appointing a NELTA Subject Network Leader and started up a few new Subject Forums (English, Sociology, Psychology, Geography, RS and Ethics, PE) as well as re-invigorated existing Forums.

 Between sessions, actions are completed ready to report at the next meeting.

-Hubs have freedom to set their own agendas and scope for professional development.
-Each Hub has varying priorities and the Hub Lead is responsible for facilitating the upcoming agenda.
+Forums have freedom to set their own agendas and scope for professional development.
+Each Forum has varying priorities and the Forum Lead is responsible for facilitating the upcoming agenda.

 Items already discussed